West Midlands Police

 West Midlands Police is the territorial police force responsible for policing the metropolitan county of West Midlands in the U.K..

 The force covers an area of 348 sqmi with 2.93 million inhabitants, which includes the cities of Birmingham, Coventry, Wolverhampton and also the Black Country.
 In 2020, there were 6,846 officers, 484 police community support officers (PCSO), and 219 volunteer special constables.

-The force is led by Chief Constable Craig Guildford.
+The force is temporarily led by Deputy Chief Constable Scott Green, following the retirement of Craig Guildford in January 2026.
 The force area is divided into ten Local Policing Areas (LPAs), each being served by four core policing teams – Response, Neighbourhood, CID and Priority Crime (PCT) – with the support of a number of specialist crime teams.
 These specialist teams include MCU, traffic and a firearms unit.

-West Midlands Police was a partner, alongside Staffordshire Police, in the Central Motorway Police Group which was recently disbanded and the officers returned to their respective forces.
-The force is party to a number of other resource sharing agreements including the National Police Air Service.
+West Midlands Police was a partner, alongside Staffordshire Police, in the Central Motorway Police Group which has since been disbanded and the officers returned to their respective forces.